Last Exit to Brooklyn (film): Plot

 In 1952 Brooklyn, workers have entered the sixth month of a strike against the local factory.
-Shop steward Harry Black relishes his new role as the strike secretary as it allows him to get out of the house, away from his wife who does not realize that Harry is gay.
+Shop steward Harry Black relishes his new role as the strike secretary as it is more lucrative than his job and allows him to get out of the house, away from his wife who does not realize that Harry is gay.
 Boyce, the union leader, tries to negotiate between the factory and union representatives.

 Meanwhile, Tralala is a prostitute who lures unsuspecting sailors out to a vacant lot to be robbed by Vinnie, an ex-convict and Tralala's pimp.
 Georgette is a young transgender woman who harbors a crush on Vinnie.
-Big Joe, one of the striking workers, struggles with accepting his daughter's out of wedlock pregnancy and embracing his future son-in-law.
+Big Joe, one of the striking workers, learns that his daughter is pregnant out of wedlock by Tommy, one of the factory workers known for riding a motorcycle and confronts him at the strike office, leading to a fight.
+Joe's son admires Tommy and is saving for a motorcycle to impress Tralala.
+Tommy agrees to marry Joe's daughter, but the baby is born before the wedding.
+At the wedding party, Joe again starts a fight with Tommy, but they make peace when they realize their fighting is threatening the baby.